“Greensheets” Edition of The University of the Pacific Law Review

 - Obtain the prestige of being a member of the school's Law Review.

 - Be able to solicit for the Comment section of the Law Review in their second year regardless of class rank.
-(Ordinarily, a student who has not participated in Greensheets must be in the top third of the class.)
+(Ordinarily, a student who has not participated in Greensheets must be in the top half of the class.)

 The University of the Pacific Law Review